 The City of Leavenworth has a strong staff that oversees the needs of LHA residents.
 Recent reductions in federal funding have reduced the staff and put additional duties on existing staff.
-While this system is currently working, it is viewed as a problem for long term programming.
+While this system is currently working, it is viewed as a problem for long-term programming.

-AP-65 Homeless and Other Special Needs Activities - 91.220(i)
+AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction

 The homeless include persons suffering from domestic abuse, families whose homes were destroyed by calamity, families who arrive in Leavenworth with no money and no local means of support (who are usually here because of incarceration of a spouse), and others who meet HUD's definition of "homeless."
-An official HUD required Point-in-Time (PIT) Homeless Count was conducted in January 2018, but results have not yet been released.
+An official HUD required Point-in-Time (PIT) Homeless Count was conducted in January 2018.
 The 2018 PIT count resulted in 54 individuals who met HUD's definition of homeless for Leavenworth County.
-This year the VA domiciliary did not participate in reporting homeless individuals so our numbers were lower than last year.

 Opened in November 2014, the Shelter of Hope is a new tool for working with the Leavenworth homeless population.
 This year the Shelter of Hope combined with Welcome Central and a newly designed day shelter to create the Community of Hope.
 The Community of Hope opened a new facility serving all three branches.
-The facility offers a sleep-only shelter offered through Interfaith Alliance with an entirely volunteer staff; Welcome Central which assists with all critical issues that block the homeless from being housed; and the day center which provides a warm/cool space and food.
+The facility offers a sleep-only shelter offered through Interfaith Alliance with an entirely volunteer staff; Welcome Central, which assists with all critical issues that block the homeless from being housed; and the day center, which provides a warm/cool space and food.
 The facility was dedicated January 2018.